-Low Residue Diet Plan
+Low-Residue Diet Plan

-Low Residue Diet Plan – Overview
+Low-Residue Diet Plan – Overview

-What is a Low Residue Diet Plan?
+What is a Low-Residue Diet Plan?

 In simple terms, a low-residue diet means a low-fiber diet.
-In a low-residue diet, your healthcare provider recommends you cut off the fruits and vegetables and all the other food items that are high in dietary fiber.
+In a low-residue diet, your healthcare provider recommends you cut off the fruits and vegetables and all the other food items high in dietary fiber.
 A low-fiber diet boosts your digestive system.

-What Foods Can You Eat on a Low Residue Diet?
+What Foods Can You Eat on a Low-Residue Diet?

 Low Residue Diet

-Food products that are allowed on a low residue diet
+Food products that are allowed on a low-residue diet

 While following the low-residue diet, you are requested to eat the following food items.
-We have included all types of food categories and the food items from each category that are low in fiber.
+We have included all types of food categories and the items from each category that are low in fiber.

 1. Refined Grains such as pasta, cereals, white bread, etc.